Judgment of the Administrative Court of Berlin, 16 April 2024, Ref.: 41 K 169/24 V

 Source: Administrative Court of Berlin

 Important Note: The content of this article has been prepared to the best of our knowledge and belief.
-However, the complexity and constant changes in the subject matter make it necessary to exclude liability and warranty.
+However, due to the complexity and constant evolution of the subject matter, we must exclude liability and warranty.
+Important Notice: The content of this article has been created to the best of our knowledge and understanding.
+However, due to the complexity and constant changes in the subject matter, we must exclude any liability and warranty.

-If you require legal advice, please feel free to contact us at 0221 – 80187670 or email us at info@mth-partner.de
+If you need legal advice, please feel free to call us at 0221 - 80187670 or send us an email at or send an email to info@mth-partner.de info@mth-partner.de

 Lawyers in Cologne advise and represent clients nationwide in immigration law.